Birding 101

 Instructor Bio

 J.R.
 Blair has been an avid birder since the early 1980’s when he took a 16-unit course in Ornithology at the Evergreen State College in Olympia, Washington.
 He has participated in many Christmas Bird Counts, worked on a wildlife survey of Candlestick State Park, taught Ornithology at San Francisco State University, and led many field trips, especially in the Gold Lakes Basin and Sierra Valley regions of the Sierra Nevada.
-He recently retired from a 21-year stint as a lecturer of Biology at San Francisco State and eleven years as director of the Sierra Nevada Field Campus.
+He recently retired from a 21-year stint as a lecturer of Biology at San Francisco State and twelve years as director of the Sierra Nevada Field Campus.
 Contact him at jrblair@sfsu.edu

 Workshop Details